 Choose Your Style.

 Every photographer has a unique style.
+Personally, I strive for rich tones, deep shadows, and timeless but vibrant colours.
 Whether it is specializing in natural-lit photography, candid photos, photojournalistic photos, film, or formal portraits.
 Some photographers have a clean and bright style, while others specialize in black in white, and still others have a “matte” vibe to their photographs.
 And still, some photographers incorporate a mix of all techniques.
 It is so important that you do your research and decide what kind of photos you want out of your wedding day, and choose a photographer based on that decision.

 Meet Potential Photographers in Person.